The Irish Times: 20th century

 Though the paper became a publicly-listed company in 1900, the Arnott family continued to hold a majority shareholding until the 1960s (even after the family lost control, the great-grandson of the original purchaser was the paper's London editor).
 The last member of the Arnott family to sit on the paper's board was Sir Lauriston Arnott, who died in 1958.

 During the 1930s, the editor was R. M. Smyllie.
 The longest-serving editor of The Irish Times was Douglas Gageby.

 In 1974, ownership was transferred to a non-charitable trust, The Irish Times Trust.
-The previous owner, ex British Army officer and MI5 agent, Major Thomas McDowell, was made "president for life" of the trust that runs the paper; he was paid a large dividend.
+The previous owner, ex British Army officer and MI5 agent, Major Thomas Bleakley McDowell, was made "president for life" of the trust that runs the paper; he was paid a large dividend.

+The Irish Times launched an online edition of its newspaper in 1994.

 The paper established its first bureau in Asia when foreign correspondent Conor O'Clery moved to Beijing, China, in 1996.